Doom2fan/TwineThing/TwineThing/Twine-SAM info.md

+# Screen:
+* 256x192 resolution.

+# Images:
+* Always 256x144, on the top of the screen before the text.
+* Real (displayed) size is 256x136.
+Last lines end up hidden by the text.

 # Text:
+* Only displayed once a `<<pause>>` command or the end of the passage is reached.
+* Characters are always 8x8.
 * Text size is 30 characters per line, with 6 lines per screen.
 * Automatic line breaks/word-wraps.

-# Images:
+* Cuts off the last few lines of the image.
+* One 8x8 empty space on either side.
-* Always 256x144, on the top of the screen before the text.
+* 8 empty pixels between the last line and the bottom of the screen.

 # Selections:
+* Only displayed when the interpreter/VM reaches the end of the passage.
 * Has an indicator, always on the left side of the screen.
 * Up and left move the selector up, down and right move the selector down.
 * Moving the selection makes a beep.